Blog

 Featuring:

-• Vishal Singal, Partner, Head of Solutions Portfolio, Beghou (host)
+• Vishal Singal, Partner, Head of Patient Solutions, Beghou (host)

 • Marianna Weener, Retinal Physician Scientist, Broad Institute of MIT and Harvard